redhat-developer/tekton-hub/frontend/README.md

-# Pipelines Marketplace/frontend
+# Tekton-Hub/frontend
-Pipelines Marketplace is a web based platform for developers to discover, share and contribute tasks and pipelines for Tekton.
+Tekton-Hub is a web based platform for developers to discover, share and contribute tasks and pipelines for Tekton.
 Tekton is an open-source project for providing a set of shared and standard components for building Kubernetes-style CI/CD systems.

 ## Key features
 * Display Task and Pipelines in a curated way